La Mesa AYSO Region 89

 • All Referees must be trained, AYSO-Certified (of any level), whose credentials have been vetted and approved by the Regional Referee Administrator (RRA).

 • A referee must be in uniform for a match to count toward team points.
-Note: The only exception to this rule is if there is not full coverage and the July 26, 2019 La Mesa Referee Point System Referee agrees to officiate at the last minute, so long as he or she is not related to a Coach or team member of either team.
+Note: The only exception to this rule is if there is not full coverage and the RRA as well as both team coaches agrees to allow the volunteer to officiate at the last minute.
+Referees should NOT officiate matches for teams on which they have family, or teams they are coaching.

 • Volunteers must sign up for matches in the Area scheduler website.
 This will be the account of record for participation in the point system.
 If a referee signs up late for a match, he or she will update the Area schedule the same day, so points may be properly tracked.